Embargo against Northern Cyprus: Sports

 Meliz Redif, the first Turkish Cypriot athlete in the Olympic Games, had to obtain Turkish citizenship in order to participate.

 Turkish Cypriots cannot participate in international sports competitions.
 The International Olympic Committee bans Turkish Cypriots from participating in the Olympic Games as independent athletes under the Olympic flag, and requires them to compete under the flag of a recognized country.
 Meliz Redif, the first Turkish Cypriot to participate in the Olympics, thus had to obtain Turkish citizenship, while some athletes refuse to compete for another country.

 Turkish Cypriot teams cannot play international matches.
 In the first years after the Turkish invasion in 1974, Turkish Cypriot football teams were able to play international matches against teams from countries such as Turkey, Saudi Arabia, Malaysia, Libya.
-This was due to the tolerance shown by FIFA upon the initiative of its secretary, Helmut Kaiser.
+This was due to the tolerance shown by FIFA upon the initiative of its secretary, Helmut Käser.
 However, after the declaration of independence in 1983, Turkish Cypriot teams and the national team lost the ability to play international matches.
 The national team of Northern Cyprus wanted to play a match with the Turkey national team in 1984, but this was rejected by FIFA and the Turkish Football Federation was informed that it would face sanctions by FIFA and UEFA if it were to play with the Turkish Cypriot team.
 In June 1987, the FIFA Executive Board expressly forbade all contact between FIFA members and Northern Cyprus.

 A Turkish team, Fenerbahçe SK, had a camp in Northern Cyprus in 1990 and planned to play with a local team, but the match was not allowed by FIFA, who refused to accept the Cyprus Turkish Football Federation as a member.
 In the ELF Cup that took place in Northern Cyprus in 2006, FIFA successfully pressured the Afghanistan national team not to play in the tournament, and FIFA members Kyrgyzstan and Tajikistan sent their futsal teams instead.
 A Turkish Cypriot bid to join FIFA was rejected again in 2004, after the Annan Plan referendums.
 In 2007, a friendly football match between Çetinkaya Türk S.K. and Luton Town F.C. was cancelled after Greek Cypriot pressure.
 In 2014, the Cyprus Turkish Football Federation applied to join the Cyprus Football Association, but the talks reached a deadlock.

 The sports isolation encountered by Northern Cyprus is not shared with all other unrecognized states, for example, Transnistria has a team that participates in international competitions.
 Northern Cyprus has participated in NF Board to ease the effect of international isolation in football.

+In August 2026, a Barcelona youth academy football camp planned to be held in Northern Cyprus was cancelled following objections from the Republic of Cyprus and diplomatic interventions involving Spain.
+The Cyprus Football Association reportedly contacted the Spanish Football Federation and UEFA regarding the planned camp.